DeltaImpact/linkpins-backend/README.md

 ### Prerequisites

-This project require [linkpins-frontend](https://github.com/DeltaImpact/linkpins-frontend) as the front'end.
+This project require [linkpins-frontend](https://github.com/DeltaImpact/linkpins-frontend) as the front-end.